Denverite + GoodCinema Collaboration

 THE HOUSE I LIVE IN

-In the first event of our social justice film series, we take a look at the War on Drugs with a screening of The House I Live In, directed by Eugene Jarecki and winner of multiple awards, including Sundance Film Festival's Grand Jury Prize.
+The first event of our social justice film series, looked into the War on Drugs with a screening of The House I Live In, directed by Eugene Jarecki and winner of multiple awards, including Sundance Film Festival's Grand Jury Prize.